Three Types of Plant Based Fiber Supplements

 Speaking of acacia fiber, let’s discuss this one next!

-No, this isn’t the same thing as açaí.
+As mentioned earlier, it’s not açaí.
 But an açaí bowl does sound super refreshing…

 Anyways, acacia is derived from the sap of the Acacia Senegal tree.
 Unlike psyllium, acacia isn’t gritty and doesn’t thicken in water.